 This morning we depart Abha by road for the five-hour journey to Al Bahah.
 Though just over 300 kilometres the road zig zags sharply through the mountains, and passes through some 25-tunnels.
 At an elevation of 2,300 metres the region enjoys a wonderful climate.
 Surrounded by 53 forests, it attracts visitors from all over the Persian Gulf because of the beauty of the valleys and mountains.
 Inhabited by the Ghambi and Zahrani tribes, the area is regarded as the prime health resort of Saudi Arabia.

 23/10/2022 Al Bahah – Jeddah (BLD)

-This morning we drive north though beautiful forests to the city of Jeddah.
+This morning we drive north through beautiful forests to the city of Jeddah.
 The city is the port and commercial centre of Saudi Arabia and is also the main gateway for Muslims arriving from around the world for Haj or Umrah.
-The city is said to be the burial place of Eve, thus the name Jeddah, which is grandmother in Arabic.
+The city is said to be the burial place of Eve, hence the name Jeddah, which is grandmother in Arabic.

 Jeddah Hilton Hotel

 Jeddah’s nickname ‘Bride of the Red Sea’ is well justified.
 The Corniche runs along the waterfront for more than 60km and boasts some of the most wonderful coral reefs in the world.
 Today we explore on foot the old area of Al Balad, which is like stepping back in time.
 This is where Jeddah was founded by fishermen more than 2,500 years ago and where for over 1,000 years hundreds of thousands came ashore on their way to the Holy city of Mecca.
 Many houses in the old district date back to this period, built from traditional coral stones and palm wood lattices.

 Today we continue to explore the remarkable city of Jeddah.
 Among the highlights are a visit to the bustling souk and the fascinating camel market.